kubiyabot/agent-starter-template/README.md

 ### Customizing the Agent
 You can customize the agent by adding your own tools and configurations to the Dockerfile and entry.sh script.

-For example, for terraform you can add the following tools to the Dockerfile:
+For example, for terraform you can add the following layers to the Dockerfile:
 ```Dockerfile
 # Install terraform